iagoslc/ZipfsLaw_Quadrilatero_Ferrifero/README.md

 ```

-    Calculating best minimal value for power law fit
-    Calculating best minimal value for power law fit

     Comparison between the power-law and alternative distributions for the gold deposits of the Quadrilátero Ferrífero.
 	Table 3

     Exponential (R) = 389.48  p = 0.00

-    Calculating best minimal value for power law fit
-    Assuming nested distributions

     Truncated Power-Law (R) = -0.23  p = 0.49